-No one is immune from fighting and any good relationship has seen its share of disagreements.
-It's how you handle these times of discord that will test your relationship and will show whether it can grow into something beautiful or remain stagnate and unfulfilling.
-Luckily for most of us, there is a learning curve to help you figure out if your algorithm is working or not.
-As the old saying goes “Quarrels would not last long if the fault were only on one side”.
+No one is immune from fighting, and any good relationship has seen its share of disagreements.
+It's how you handle these times of discord that will test your relationship and show whether it can grow into something beautiful, or remain stagnate and unfulfilling.

-Surprisingly, fighting can actually help you learn more about your partner and a deep bond can form to help you avoid future argumentative pitfalls.
-Of course, making up is half the fun sometimes.
-Conflict resolution doesn't come easy, so what lets examine what's involved in setting some ground rules and choosing the right formula to work for your relationship.
+Surprisingly, fighting can actually help you learn more about your partner and form a deep bond to help you avoid future argumentative pitfalls.
+Of course, making up is half the fun.
+Conflict resolution doesn't come easy, so let's examine what's involved in setting some ground rules and choosing the right formula to work for your relationship.

-• The first thing is to admit that you both are willing to work toward resolving an issue and solving an obvious problem.
-In essence, agreeing to admit you both need help in sorting out the details.
+In essence, agree to admit you both need help in sorting out the details.
 Commit to making things better in order to build upon your partnership as a couple.

-• Browse dating sites and dating forums for suggestions and advice on how to handle common arguments and problems.
-Believe it or not, dating sites can actually offer some insight and shed some light on solutions for overcoming new relationship issues.
+Believe it or not, dating sites can actually offer insight and shed light on solutions for overcoming new relationship issues.

-• Next, sit down with each other and discuss one particular issue or decide whether you're going to tackle multiple issues.
-Make sure you allot enough time and of course the proper place for these discussions.
-You don't want to bring up an issue about your mother-in-law while she's sitting with you at a family dinner for instance.
+Discuss one particular issue or decide whether you're going to tackle multiple issues.
+Make sure you allot enough time and the proper place for these discussions.
+You don't want to bring up an issue about your mother-in-law while she's sitting with you at a family dinner.

-• Last but not least, brainstorm about how to handle each issue as they come.
-For example, your girlfriend or wife will meet you for lunch each day and she will commit to coming home early each evening so that you can spend time together before going to bed.
-Or, maybe the husband and wife could both agree on working the same amount of hours each day to make sure family time does not get neglected.
+For example, your girlfriend or wife will meet you for lunch each day and she will commit to coming home early each evening so you can spend time together before going to bed.
+Or maybe a husband and wife could both agree on working the same amount of hours each day to make sure family time doesn't get neglected.